atma2021/FbProductSync/README.md

    - Visibility: Not "Not Visible Individually"
    - Not previously posted to Facebook
 5. ✅ **Posts each product** to Facebook with:
-   - 📸 Product image
+   - 📸 Product image (configurable)
-   - 📝 Product name and description
+   - 📝 Selected custom attributes (name, description, price, URL, etc.)
-   - 💶 Product price in EUR
+   - 🎯 Customizable attribute display with appropriate icons
-   - 🔗 Direct link to product page
+   - 🔗 Direct link to product page (always included)
 6. ✅ **Tracks the status** of each post (Published/Failed)
 7. ✅ **Logs all activity** to Magento system logs